-Virginia is a state that is located in the Southeastern and Mid-Atlantic region of the United States of America.
+Virginia is located in the Southeastern and Mid-Atlantic region of the United States of America.
 It shares borders with Maryland, Washington D.C, Atlantic Ocean, North Carolina, Tennessee, Kentucky, and West Virginia.
-The capital city is called Richmond and the largest city is called Virginia Beach.
+The capital city is Richmond and the largest city is Virginia Beach.
 Virginia was named after Elizabeth I (England's virgin queen).

-Virginia is also referred to as "Old Dominion" due to the fact that Virginia is the oldest territory of the monarchy in England.
-The first permanent British settlement in the United States of America was in Jamestown, which used to be the capital of Virginia.
-It is also referred to as "The Mother of Presidents" as 8 of the presidents of the United States of America were born here and "The Birthplace of the Nation" as the American Revolution ended in Virginia.
-Virginia was originally inhabited by American native tribes such as the Catawba, Powhatan, Cherokee, and Tutelo.
+Virginia is also referred to as "Old Dominion" due to the fact that Virginia was the oldest territory of the monarchy in England.
+The first permanent British settlement in the United States of America was in Jamestown, which is the former capital of Virginia.
+The state is also referred to as "The Mother of Presidents" since 8 of the presidents of the United States of America were born here and "The Birthplace of the Nation" as the American Revolution ended in Virginia.
+Virginia was originally inhabited by Native American tribes including the Catawba, Powhatan, Cherokee, and Tutelo.

-On 13th May, 1607, the British founded the settlement of Jamestown and eventually, settlers began to arrive to Virginia and slaves were also brought in from Africa.
-In 1624, Virginia became a colony of Britain.
-Following the French and Indian war, the British began to impose taxes on the Americans, which is what instigated the Revolutionary War in 1775.
-During the revolutionary war, many battles occurred in Virginia, the main ones being, Battle of Great Bridge, the Siege of Petersburg, and the Battle of Yorktown (which is where the Americans defeated the British and they surrendered).
+On May 13th, 1607, the British founded the settlement of Jamestown, after which, British Settlers began to arrive in Virginia along with slaves were taken from Africa.
+Soon after, in 1624, Virginia was established as a colony of Britain.
+Following the French and Indian war, the British began to impose very high taxes on the colonists, which was one of the leading causes of the Revolutionary War in 1775.
+During the revolutionary war, Virginia was the setting of many important battles including the Battle of Great Bridge, the Siege of Petersburg, and the Battle of Yorktown, which is where the Colonists defeated the British who surrendered.
 As a result of their victory, Virginia officially became the 10th state of the United States of America on the 25th June, 1788.